okta/okta.github.io/_source/quickstart/android/default-example.md

 ## Using the Access Token

 Your Android application now has an access token in private Shared Preferences that was issued by your Okta Authorization server.
 You can use this token to authenticate requests for resources on your server or API.
 As a hypothetical example, let's say that you have an API that gives us messages for our user.
 You could create a `callMessagesApi` function that makes an authenticated request to your server.

-Please continue down to the next section, Server Setup, to learn about access token validation on the server.
-Here is what the request could look like for this hypothetical example:

 ```java
 private void callMessagesApi() {